ch1nq/sea2023/README.md

 ```

 ## Test
-We use oytest for unit testing.
+We use pytest for unit testing.
 To run tests
 ```bash
 pytest
 ```